pramudya-27/pramudya-27/README.md

 - 🔭 I’m currently a IT student at State Electricity Company Institute of Technology.
 - 📚 I’m currently learning  DevOps and IoT using Jenkins, MicroPython, MQTT and Kubernetes.
-- 👯 I’m looking for a software development internship.
+- 👯 I’m looking for a Technical Support Trainning.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/diopramudya) [Gmail](mailto:diopramudya73@gmail.com)